nus-cs2113-AY2324S2/ip/docs/README.md

 ```
 event Ed Sheeran concert /from 7pm /to 11pm
 __________________________________________________________
-Got it.
-I've added a
-event:
+The latest task on your list is:
 [E][ ] Ed Sheeran concert (from: 7pm to: 11pm)
- Now you have 3 tasks in the list.
+ Now you have 6 tasks in the list.
 __________________________________________________________

 ```